What is SSC CGL Exam? - Full Form, Eligibility Criteria, Qualification, Age Limit & Post, Salary and Pattern

 Total Marks for Section-3 Qualifying

-2. Paper - 2 - Junior Statistical Officer (JSO)
+2. Paper - 2 (Junior Statistical Officer (JSO))

-2. Paper - 2 - Junior Statistical Officer (JSO) Exam Pattern
+2. Paper - 2 (Junior Statistical Officer (JSO))

 Post Junior Statistical Officer (JSO)